Mission and Values

 The baccalaureate program, including traditional and second degree students, focuses on professional nursing practice across the continuum of healthcare, specifically within vulnerable populations.
 The curriculum reflects changes in science and technology, and emphasizes evidence-based practice and interdisciplinary collaboration.

 The Master’s programs focus on advanced practice nursing and administration, with an emphasis on specialty and subspecialty practice to meet our changing societal needs.
-Graduate nurses are prepared to creatively combine knowledge and skills, with special attention given to clinical decision-making and management, as well as cost-of-care evaluation.
+Graduate nurses are prepared to creatively combine knowledge and skills, with special attention given to clinical decision-making and management.

 Pre- and post-doctoral education is set up to advance nursing through research.
 The goal is to equip students with a foundation that allows them to make substantive contributions to nursing scholarship.
 Strong faculty mentorship is integral to these programs.